-The PrognoCIS Provider Credentialing team delivers a knowledgeable and comprehensive service to assist you in becoming an in-network provider with the insurance carriers that you want to participate with.
-We can give you recommendations by performing an analysis for your specialty and service area if you need guidance.
+The credentialing team delivers a knowledgeable and comprehensive service to assist you in becoming an in-network provider with the insurance carriers that you want to participate with.
+We can give you recommendations by performing analysis for your specialty and service area if you need guidance.

 We also provide services to existing practices.
 Credentialing physicians is an ongoing process and must be redone every 3 to 5 years.
 PrognoCIS offers a service that will complete re-credentialing, notify you of expiring documents and maintain your CAQH profile.